After a dramatic surge in adoption during the second half of 2020, BIMI may soon become an email marketing must-have.

 When implemented using email ecosystem management solutions, DMARC been shown to increase email deliverability, while boosting email response rates by 10%.
 By providing a visual cue to confirm a message's authenticity, a BIMI-enabled brand logo can only help bolster customer trust over time, possibly fueling further increases in email marketing conversion rates.

-As VentureBeat puts it, "While BIMI is partly about creating a consistent brand image across email clients and services. it's also designed to bring some peace of mind to email recipients who can instantly see that the sender is who they claim to be."
+As VentureBeat put it back in 2020, "While BIMI is partly about creating a consistent brand image across email clients and services. it's also designed to bring some peace of mind to email recipients who can instantly see that the sender is who they claim to be."